 Yes.
 There’s heaps of great country for longer winter exploring and touring that also offer great downhill runs, as well as some that are just epic in winter.
 Some obvious ones:

-- The Cobberas area in eastern VIC
+- The Cobberas area in eastern VIC.
+Remote area with amazing views of both the VIC Alps and Snowy Mountains.

-- Mt Bogong and Feathertop (of course)
+- Mt Bogong and Feathertop (of course).

 There’s lots of info about BC areas on the ski wiki.